 Please bring your own lunch or alternatively you can purchase food at the nearby Morrisons, Lidl or Waitrose supermarkets.

 Children under the age of 15 are not catered for and there will be no crèche facilities.
-Young people below 18 and over 15 can attend the conference at a reduced rate with a specific Youth Seminar specifically designed for them.
+Young People over the age of 15 can attend the conference and there will be a seminar specifically designed for them.